Wei1234c/Broccoli/notebooks/demo/Broccoli_readme_en.md

 ## [Design and Features]
 - Lower costs
   - With ESP32 as a hardware platform, the cost of construction is lower.
+- Multi-brokers
+  - Each ESP32 node is actually a combination of broker + task queue + worker.
+There are as many brokers as nodes.
 - Symmetrical architecture
   - ESP32 cluster is symmetrical in its architecture
-    - Each node actually has its own task queue and also plays as both broker and worker.
+    - Each ESP32 node is actually a combination of broker + task queue + worker.
+Nodes are identical in structure.
-    - Each node can dispatch tasks to other ESP32 workers in the cluster.
+    - Each node can push tasks into its task queue, and dispatch tasks to other ESP32 workers in the cluster.
-- Multi-brokers
+- Communicate via.
+MQTT
-  - The reason is the same as above.
-Each ESP32 node is actually a combination of broker + task queue + worker.
+  - ESP32 has built-in WiFi functionality.
+Each node communicates via.
+MQTT protocal, and can be integrated with existing MQTT system easily.
 - Dynamic deployment of functions
   - We can package functions that need to be executed in a module.py file and dynamically deploy the module to each node in the cluster via the network.
 Workers can then perform new functions.
 - Support functions and instructions similar to Canvas